ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 {:.no_toc}

 We needed to add some additional configuration for our api gateway that was not possible to include in the functions part of our serverless template.
-To make sure that our application does not get CORS errors when it receives a 4XX or 5XX response from the api gateway we had setup CORS for these error responses.
+To make sure our application does not get CORS errors when it receives a 4XX or 5XX response from the api gateway we had set up CORS for these error responses.
 As you can see below we added response headers to allow all origins and headers.
 <div style="text-align: center;">
   <img alt="Ghelamco-alert Cloudwatch Alarm" src="/img/2020-09-25-ghelamco-alert/sls-api.PNG" width="auto" height="auto" target="_blank" class="image fit">